inakizamores/Fullscreenify/README.md

     -   Provides a toggle to switch between album art and CD display.
     -   Displays placeholder content when no music is playing.
     -   Schedules the token refresh mechanism.
+    -   Implements cursor hiding after a period of inactivity to improve the full-screen viewing experience.

 -   **Styling (`style.css`):**
     -   Defines the visual appearance of the application, including layout, colors, typography, and animations.